denandz/5am_util/README.md

 ### Bench Flashing

 The IAW5AM ECUs can be read while connected to a bench powersupply.
-Use the following pinout on the ECU engine connector (the side with the bolts that are closer together)
+Use the following pinout on the ECU body connector (the side with the bolts that are closer together)

 * 12V - Pin 4, 17
 * Ground - Pin 10, 34